radu-stefan-dt/OneAgentAvailabilityMonitoringExtension/README.md

 ## How does it work?
 1. API calls are made to /api/v1/oneagents until whole tenant is parsed, saving Host IDs for hosts in Unmonitored state
 1. For hosts found Unmonitored, a Problem-opening Availability Event is sent via API
-  * the event expires in 5 minutes, but will be resent every minute
+  * the event expires in 5 minutes, but will be resent every minute (fixed extention execution frequency) thus extending it
+  * event uses entity IDs to attach to the correct hosts

+## How to deploy?
+It works tenant-wide and the built-in query is for 1 hour, meaning if your host has been Unmonitored for more than 1 hour it will no longer show up in the query results and the Availability event will not be extended.
+Maximum Problem duration is then 1 hour and 5 minutes.
+Setup requires:
+* Tenant ID - ID of the SaaS (public) Tenant to monitor
+* API Token - token with event and oneagents permissions for the Tenant
+* ActiveGate - Environment ActiveGate enabled for running plugins